JiguitaKumar/ConcurrentChatServer/README.md

 Once the Client enters the Chat (assuming the Server is already running), the server requests for a username, which will be used to inform the remaining participants that a new User has joined and to flag the messages sent by the respective user throughout the chat.

-The code is also prepared to close the respective socket once the user enters the message "/quit" which is subsequently inform the remaining participants that the user has left the conversation.
+The code is also prepared to close the respective socket once the user enters the message "/quit" which will subsequently inform the remaining participants that the user has left the conversation.

 The program is fully functional, however improvements might be performed as I learn and perfect my own programming skills.